PranavSingh31/ToDoListApp/README.md

 ### Clearing All Tasks

 - Click the "Clear All" button to remove all tasks from the list.

-## Installation

-1. Clone this repository to your local machine.
-2. Open the HTML file in a modern web browser.
-3. Start managing your tasks!

 ## Technologies Used